Updated March 24, 2025

 Applying for Student Loans

-Even if you plan to study abroad, it’s important to complete the FAFSA and research your financial aid options early to maximize your chances of qualifying for grants and loans.
-If you can’t get federal aid—or reach the annual maximums for federal loans—research private student loan options.
-There are loan options for undergraduate students, graduate students, and even parent borrowers.
-With ELFI, you can borrow up to 100% of the school-certified cost of attendance, and you can have up to 20 years to repay the loan.* You can check your rates online without affecting your credit.
+Even if you plan to study abroad, ensure you complete the FAFSA and research your financial aid options early to maximize your chances of qualifying for federal grants and loans.
+If you can’t get federal aid—or reach the annual maximums for federal student loans—research private student loan options.
+Loan options are available for undergraduate students, graduate students, and even parent borrowers.